a woman and a child playing in a tent

 How does the court decide if the mother should receive sole legal and physical custody?

-First and foremost, the court must be convinced that the child’s best interests are served if the mother has full physical and legal custody.
-This fact can be convincingly proved if the court determines the child’s safety and welfare might be compromised if the father were to share custody of the child.
+First and foremost, the court must be convinced that the child’s best interests will be served if the mother is awarded both physical and legal custody.
+This fact can be convincingly proved if the court determines that the child’s safety and welfare might be compromised if the father were to share custody.

 The court must review and weigh all the evidence to make these determinations.
 In doing so, the court must consider many factors, which will be examined later in the article.
 For now, consider the following legal tip:

-Whether the judge rules that the mother should have sole or shared custody will always be based on what is in the child’s best interest.
+Best Interests of Child Takes Priority: Whether the judge rules that one parent should have sole or shared custody must always be based on the child’s best interest.

 Should I Hire a Divorce Attorney to Represent Me?

-The issues of child custody are almost always emotionally charged.
-This is almost always true when one parent seeks full legal and physical custody of the children.
+The issues surrounding dividing custody are often emotionally charged.
+This is especially true when one parent seeks sole legal and physical custody of the children.

-You are too close to the child custody issues to be objective and convincing to a court.
-This is why representing yourself is almost never advised.
+You are too close to the child custody issues to be objective and convincing to a court, which is why representing yourself is rarely advised.

-If you are going through financial hardship, you should consider using a local legal aid near you.
-Many such services offer divorce legal representation services for the parent, as well as advice on how to best protect the legal rights and safety needs of your children.
+If you are going through financial hardship and unable to afford to retain a divorce lawyer, consider using a local legal aid service.
+Many such services offer legal representation services for the parent and advice on how to best protect your children’s legal rights and safety needs.

 According to the U.S. Census Bureau, as of 2021, 80% of custodial parents are mothers, highlighting the historical trend of courts granting mothers custody.
 This statistic underscores the frequency of mothers being awarded custody but also contextualizes the ongoing discussions about gender neutrality in custody decisions.